gchiesa/ska/README.md

   key5: value5
 ```

 by using the `ska-start:<blockName>` and `ska-end` tags, you instruct SKA to only process the block and leave the
 rest of the file as it is.

 This is quite useful for files where only a part should be centrally managed and the rest will be customized by the
 user, after the initial creation.

+## Contribute

+You are more than welcome! please have a look to [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Credits